Resignation of Auditor Under Companies Act 2013

 3. Filing Form ADT-3

-Complying with Form ADT-3 with the Registrar of Companies (RoC) marks one of the most important phases of the departure procedure.
+Complying with Form ADT-3 with the Registrar of Companies (RoC) marks one of the most critical phases of the departure procedure.
 This form is to be delivered thirty days after the resignation and comprises the following:

 • Details of the auditor leaving.